MrSakine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates a new global variable

 # 8-true_knowledge
-A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new linie

+# 9-divide_and_rule
+A script that prints the result of POWER divided by DIVIDE, followed by a new line